nithinmohantk/ucdpa-ml-capstone-project-healthcare-fraud-detection-ireland/README.md

 # 🕵️‍♀️ Healthcare Fraud Detection Using Graph Analysis and AI 🤖

 > **🎯 Purpose:**
-> This repository contains our project for the **ITAG Atlantec Hackathon 2025** held in Galway.
-Our team (The Neural Nexus) developed an innovative approach to detect healthcare fraud by leveraging **graph analysis** and **machine learning** techniques.
+> This repository contains my project for the UCD Professional Academy - Machine Learning Certificate course curriculam.
+We developed an innovative approach to detect healthcare fraud by leveraging **graph analysis** and **machine learning** techniques.

 > **🎯 Solution Goal:**
-> The goal is to improve detection accuracy, transparency, and investigation efficiency in healthcare systems.
+> The goal is to improve detection accuracy, transparency, and investigation efficiency in healthcare systems in Ireland.

 > **🚦 Solution Scope:**
 > This analysis aims to detect healthcare fraud by identifying suspicious claims, providers, and patient patterns.
 It employs machine learning models like Isolation Forest and Random Forest to flag anomalies, high claim volumes, and abnormal claim amounts.
 Network analysis visualizes potential collusion, while feature engineering highlights key indicators of fraudulent activity.
 The goal is to enable early detection of high-risk entities, streamline investigations, and improve fraud prevention efforts, ultimately safeguarding healthcare resources and ensuring system integrity.

+> **📊 DataSet Use:**
+> Since there is no readily available dataset that could support the real-world dataset of healthcare systems in ireland, I have used Synthea Patient Generator - International version to generate datasets specific to few demographics in ireland such as Galway, Dublin and Limerick as cities with list of Patients, Providers, Claims, Claims_Transactions etc.

 > **📊 Summary of results**
 > The results conclude the following can be identified during normal claims processing and can be integrated into business operations for further action: